 The airborne GNSS data was post-processed using Applanix POSPac Mobile Mapping Suite version 8.x.
-A fixedbias carrier phase solution was computed in both the forward and reverse chronological directions.
+A fixed-bias carrier phase solution was computed in both the forward and reverse chronological directions.
 Whenever practical, lidar acquisition was limited to periods when the PDOP was less than 4.0.
 PDOP indicates satellite geometry relating to position.
 Generally, PDOP's of 4.0 or less result in a good quality solution, however PDOP's between 4.0 and 5.0 can still yield good results most of the time.
 PDOP's over 6.0 are of questionable results and PDOP's of over 7.0 usually result in a poor solution.
 Usually as the number of satellites increase the PDOP decreases.
-Other quality control checks used for the GNSSGNSS include analyzing the combined separation of the forward and reverse GNSS processing from one base station and the results of the combined separation when processed from two different base stations.
+Other quality control checks used for the GNSS include analyzing a series of statistical plots for the GNSS processing solution.
 An analysis of the number of satellites, present during the flight and data collection times, is also performed.